Chapter 11:

 She raised her left hand towards me.
 "This could've been your ring on me, you know?"

 "Yeah.
-Satoshi's nice, but probably spoils me too much.
+Gen's cool, but he probably spoils me too much.
 I just laze around home all day, do some housework, then spread my legs when he's back from work."

-"We were trying for a while but decided to cool off on it—not that we stopped having sex though."
-She lightly shook her cigarette.
+"We were trying for a while but decided to hit pause on it—not that we stopped having sex though."
+She shook her cigarette, tumbling bits of ashes into the ashtray I'd laid out earlier.

 "Come on, don't tell me you haven't tried putting the moves on her."

-Furbolt strolled back onto the wooden porch, prancing around Noriko to get her affection.
-She looked down and smiled.
+Furbolt strolled back onto the wooden porch, prancing around Noriko to get her attention.
+She looked below at him and smiled.

 "That reminds me," she said.
 "Asagiri was wearing my old cat ears I left here forever ago.
 You two that close already?"

 "Pretend, huh?"
-Noriko looked towards a familiar sky.
-"Weren't we always playing pretend back then, though?
+Noriko gazed up towards a familiar sky.
+"Weren't we always playing pretend back then too?
 Pretending that the whole world was against us?
 Even now, pretend is all we're doing."

 "What do you mean?"